Navicular Syndrome in Horses

 It is believed that there is a genetic component to navicular syndrome, as it is more common in certain breeds of horses, such as thoroughbreds, warmbloods and quarter horses.
 A greater number of affected horses have a history of front-leg impact work, such as jumping, roping, and reining; or increased concussion (work on rocky or hard surfaces)

-Although Navicular Syndrome has been seen in horses as young as 3 years old, the average age to develop signs of navicular disease for a horse is 7-11 years.
-This potentially highlights the degenerative nature of the issue and the fact wear and tear must play a part.
+Although Navicular Syndrome has been seen in horses as young as 3 years old, the average age to develop signs of navicular disease for a horse is reported to be 7-11 years.
+This potentially highlights the degenerative nature of the issue and the fact wear-and-tear must play a part.

 How can you treat navicular syndrome?

 Treatment options for navicular syndrome have improved dramatically in recent years, as vets, scientists and associated studies have provided a better understanding of the condition.
 Firstly, the treatment should be aimed at the actual structures identified in each individual cases.
 It’s essential to work with both a vet and a farrier to come up with a combined plan to keep the horse comfortable and sound.